opnfv/functest/docs/testing/developer/devguide/index.rst

 The code to run these test cases may be directly in the repository of the project.
-We have also a **features** sub directory under opnfv_tests directory that may be used (it can be usefull if you want to reuse Functest library).
+We have also a **features** sub directory under opnfv_tests directory that may be used (it can be useful if you want to reuse Functest library).

 Functest framework